Robbie English, Broker and REALTOR

 6. Planning Ahead: Tips for Renters

-To successfully navigate Austin’s seasonal rental trends, planning ahead is key.
+To successfully handle Austin’s seasonal rental trends, planning ahead is key.
 Here are some tips to help you make the most of the market:

 • Start Early: If you plan to move during the peak season, begin your search at least two to three months in advance to secure the best options.